mavenried/aurora/README.md

 - [ ] add ability to create and delete playlists
 - [ ] FIX THE UNGODLY AMOUNT OF RAM USAGE!
 (PRIORITY)
   - [ ] eliminate the double caching. (both slint and the 'business logic' cache images)
-  - [ ] batching for album art calls?
 - [ ] add batching support for commands like album art